isaacnmm/pestpolicy-hugo2XX/content/posts/black-widow-spiders/index.md

 The newly hatched spiders will be pale yellow or whitish but will become darker as they molt to the next stage.
 The female black spiders will achieve their maturity in about 3 months and we'll leave for 6 months. - On the other hand, the male black windows will mature in 2 and a half months and will leave for about 3.
 5 months.

-But, as reported by [Animal Diversity](https://animaldiversity.org/accounts/Latrodectus_mactans/), the Black widows known as the latrodectus mactans can survive for up to 4 years while caged all up to 3 years well in the wild.
+But, as reported by [Animal Diversity](https://animaldiversity.org/accounts/Latrodectus_mactans/),the Black widows known as the latrodectus mactans can survive for up to 4 years while caged all up to 3 years well in the wild.
 Related: [Removing the Brown Recluse Spiders](https://pestpolicy.com/how-to-get-rid-of-brown-recluse-spiders/)

 ##  Conclusion